MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/cell_isotonic_twitch_page/cell_isotonic_twitch_demo.md

 Simulation Protocol
 -------------------
 A traction is incrementally applied on the right face of the cube over the first 20 ms, reaching a maximum value of 10 kPa which is fixed for the remainder of the simulation.
-Then the cell is activated with a skeletal muscle calcium transient approximation[^1] using the [two-compartment calcium](../../../model_formulations/calcium_models/two_compartment_model/two_compartment_model.md) model, and stretch held fixed.
+Then the cell is activated at t = 30 ms with a skeletal muscle calcium transient approximation[^1] using the [two-compartment calcium](../../../model_formulations/calcium_models/two_compartment_model/two_compartment_model.md) model, and stretch held fixed.
 Cross-bridge mechanics are simulated using a three-state kinetic scheme[^2].

 Boundary Conditions & Assumptions
 ---------------------------------